Malaysia floods force 23,000 to leave homes

 The figure rose from 4,906 Tuesday, said Zainuddin Hussin, the chief of the state’s civil department force.

-Zainuddin said 74 relief centers are operating in Kelantan but rainfall was scattered and many rivers were no longer overflowing their banks.
+Zainuddin said 74 relief centres are operating in Kelantan but rainfall was scattered and many rivers were no longer overflowing their banks.

 Malaysia’s worst flooding in decades in 2014 forced some 118,000 people to flee.
 Prime Minister Najib Razak came under fire after photos showed him golfing with US President Barack Obama during the emergency.